 Where to stay in Shymkent:

-- A bit nicer: Altair Hotel – Check out Altair Hotel now
+- A bit nicer: Altair Hotel is a decent hotel for people no inclined towards the hostel life – Check out Altair Hotel now

-Day 12: Day trip from Shymkent to Aksu river
+Day 12 in Kazakhstan: Day trip from Shymkent to Aksu river

 Comprised of cackling local women and tour guides who must have been part of the Gestapo in a previous life, the tour took us to the ice cold (but stunning) Aksu river and park.